 The Department of Human Services funds several organizations to provide emergency, transitional and permanent housing for sexually exploited youth.
-These organizations work with the Regional Navigators and other community partners to safely house sexually exploited youth and address their unique housing needs.
 Shelter and housing are designed with:

 - On-site supportive services

 - Assistance from survivors of sex trafficking